 Harald Schmidt on unsplash.com

-The Jungfernstieg runs on the southern edge of the Binnenalster ( this is the small Alsterlake) from Gänsemarkt to Reesendamm.
+Jungfernstieg runs on the southern edge of the Binnenalster (Inner Alster Lake) from Gänsemarkt to Reesendamm.
 In earlier times, the middle-class families strolled here to show their marriageable daughters.
-This gave rise to the name Jungfernstieg (Stieg is Low German for Steig which means Way).
+This gave rise to the name Jungfernstieg ("Jungfern" is an outdated term for maidens and "Stieg" is Low German for a narrow or steep path).
 Today there are shops such as the Alsterhaus, the Apple Store and on the water side the Alster Pavilion, a café and restaurant.
 The streets Alter Wall and Neuer Wall with shops of exclusive designers leave from Jungfernstieg.

-Shop extensively, look on the Alster steamers and enjoy the center of Hamburg.
-The Alster Pavilion at the Binnenalster is a gastronomic institution.
+Shop extensively, marvel at the Alster steamers and enjoy the center of Hamburg.
+The Alster Pavillion directly at the Binnenalster is a gastronomic institution.
 From here you have a great view of the entire Inner Alster with the fountain.